SirKero/RTProgressivePhotonMapper/README.md

 ![](docs/images/photonMapperTeaser.png)

-# Hardware Ray Tracing based Progressive Photon Mapper (using Falcor 5.2)
+# Accelerated Photon Mapping for Hardware-based Ray Tracing (using Falcor 5.2)

 A Progressive Photon Mapper that uses the ray tracing hardware for distribution and collection of photons.
 Our Photon Mapper uses NVIDIA's [Falcor 5.2](https://developer.nvidia.com/falcor) framework.